aerovfx/aerolang/Lesson06_VietNamese_traditianal/04_Present.md

 The **symbolic flower in Southern Vietnam** is the **apricot blossom**, while in **Northern Vietnam** it is the **peach blossom**.
 Therefore, **southern Vietnamese** buy apricot blossoms, and **northern Vietnamese** buy peach blossoms to decorate their homes for Tet.

 On **New Year's Eve**, no one is asleep.
-Family members gather around the fire to watch the pot of **square sticky rice cakes (Banh Chung)** cooking and share stories of the past and present.
+Family members gather around the fire to watch the pot of **square sticky rice cakes** cooking and share stories of the past and present.

 On the **first day of the Lunar New Year**, adults visit relatives and friends to offer New Year wishes.
 Children wear new clothes and receive **lucky money** in red envelopes.
 Rich people often travel to famous places, while poorer families celebrate Tet in their own neighborhoods.
 However, no one feels sad or disappointed.